Circularly polarized gravitational waves from parity-violating scalar-tensor theory: SIGWs during radiation-dominated era

 Compared with the GR prediction (gray dotted lines), the presence of the PV terms $\mathcal{L}_3$ or $\mathcal{L}_4$, slightly enhances the $\Omega_{\mathrm{GW}}$ around the peak scale $k\simeq k_s$.
 The magnitude of the deviation from GR depends on the strength of the coupling coefficients $\mathcal{C}_3$ and $\mathcal{C}_4$.
 Larger coupling values produce a more pronounced enhancement near the peak, particularly around the resonance region $k=(2/\sqrt{3})k_s$.

-Fig.~\ref{Mfig2} shows the degree of circular polarization $\Pi$ of SIGWs in the PVST theory.
+Figure~\ref{Mfig2} shows the degree of circular polarization $\Pi$ of SIGWs in the PVST theory.
 The left panel includes only the PV contribution from $\mathcal{L}_3$, while the right panel shows only that from $\mathcal{L}_4$.

 The PV terms $\mathcal{L}_3$ and $\mathcal{L}_4$ lead to a nonzero degree of circular polarization, featuring a smooth peak with amplitude $\Pi \simeq 0.5$, thereby providing a clear signature of parity violation.